wp-cli/handbook/docs/common-issues/index.md

 PHP Fatal error:  Call to undefined function add_filter() in phar:///usr/local/bin/wp/php/WP_CLI/Runner.php(952) : eval()'d code on line N
 ```

-As a workaround, you can move your modifications to a [WordPress mu-plugin](https://codex.wordpress.org/Must_Use_Plugins), which will retain the functionality of your modifications while allowing wp-cli to parse your wp-config.php without throwing a PHP error.
+Modifying `wp-config.php` beyond constant definitions is not best practice.
+You should move any modifications to a [WordPress mu-plugin](https://codex.wordpress.org/Must_Use_Plugins), which will retain the functionality of your modifications while allowing wp-cli to parse your wp-config.php without throwing a PHP error, as well as preventing other errors.

 See: [#1631](https://github.com/wp-cli/wp-cli/issues/1631)